Glycine

 Upside Rationale

-Breadth of benefits (4.2/5.0).
-Glycine touches more systems than most single supplements because glycine sits inside core metabolism.
+Glycine touches more physiological systems than almost any single supplement, which is the real driver behind its high breadth score.
 Glycine participates in inhibitory neurotransmission, NMDA co-agonism, glutathione synthesis, collagen structure, creatine synthesis, bile-acid conjugation, heme synthesis, and methyl buffering.
-Holeček 2025 frames glycine as conditionally essential in several high-demand states.
-Li 2018 supports glycine's role in collagen biology, and Razak 2017 reviews the broad metabolic map.
-This breadth is real, even where endpoint trials are still early.
+Holecek 2025 frames glycine as conditionally essential across several high-demand states, Li 2018 supports its role in collagen biology, and Razak 2017 reviews the broad metabolic map.
+This breadth is genuine even where endpoint trials remain early, because glycine is a substrate the body already routes through many pathways rather than a single-target drug bolted onto one receptor.

-Speed of onset (4.0/5.0).
-Glycine is fast when the target is sleep.
-Many responders notice 3 g pre-bed the first night or within the first week, and Kawai 2015 supports an acute thermoregulatory pathway.
-Metabolic and GlyNAC effects are slower.
-Kumar 2023 used a 16-week older-adult protocol, which is the better timeline for glutathione, mitochondrial, inflammation, and physical-function claims.
-Skin, connective tissue, and collagen effects also belong in the months-long category, not the acute category.
+Glycine acts fast when the target is sleep, which is what earns glycine a strong speed-of-onset score.
+Many responders notice 3 g pre-bed on the first night or within the first week, and Kawai 2015 supports an acute thermoregulatory pathway that explains the quick subjective shift.
+The metabolic and GlyNAC effects move on a slower clock: the older-adult GlyNAC work ran on a 16-week protocol, which is the honest timeline for glutathione, mitochondrial, inflammation, and physical-function claims.
+Skin, connective-tissue, and collagen effects also belong in the months-long bucket.
+So glycine is fast for sleep and patient for everything else, and matching expectations to the endpoint avoids premature disappointment.

-Durability (2.0/5.0).
-Glycine is a substrate, not a permanent adaptation.
-Stop taking it and the sleep benefit usually fades as plasma and tissue availability return to baseline.
-GlyNAC trials also imply ongoing substrate support rather than a one-time reset.
-This is not a weakness unique to glycine; it is how nutrient substrates work.
-The score stays low because the benefits depend on continued intake, and there is no strong evidence that a short glycine course creates durable sleep, collagen, or glutathione changes after discontinuation.
+Glycine is a substrate rather than a permanent adaptation, so glycine scores low on durability by design, not by failure.
+Stop taking glycine and the sleep benefit usually fades over a few nights as plasma and tissue availability return to baseline, and the GlyNAC trials likewise imply ongoing substrate support rather than a one-time reset.
+This is how nutrient substrates work, not a flaw unique to glycine.
+The benefit you feel depends on continued intake, and there is no strong evidence that a short glycine course locks in durable sleep, collagen, or glutathione changes after discontinuation.
+The practical read is to treat glycine as a maintained input you keep using while it earns its keep, not a fix-and-forget intervention.

-Bioindividuality (3.8/5.0).
-Glycine's upside depends heavily on the user's bottleneck.
-Older adults, low-collagen diets, vegans, vegetarians, high-methionine diets, people with poor sleep thermoregulation, and users with high oxidative stress have the clearest headroom.
-Tan 2025 shows why population context matters: severe-obesity participants had selected metabolic-marker improvements, but not across every expected endpoint.
-Healthy lifters under 40 with excellent sleep may notice little beyond cheap collagen and glutathione substrate support.
+Glycine pays off most when it matches your specific bottleneck, which is why glycine scores well on bioindividuality.
+Older adults, people on low-collagen or high-methionine diets, vegans and vegetarians, those with poor sleep thermoregulation, and users carrying high oxidative-stress loads have the clearest headroom to respond.
+Tan 2025 shows why context decides the result: severe-obesity participants saw selected metabolic-marker improvements but not gains across every expected endpoint.
+By contrast, a healthy lifter under 40 with already-excellent sleep may notice little from glycine beyond cheap collagen and glutathione substrate support.
+Knowing your own gap before starting glycine is the difference between a felt benefit and a quietly wasted dose.

 | Dimension | Weight | Score | Visual | Weighted |